-Pro-vegetarian diets (with a higher consumption of plant-based foods compared to animal-based foods) could provide substantial protection against obesity, according to new research presented at this year’s European Congress on Obesity (ECO) in Porto, Portugal (17-20 May).
+Pro-vegetarian diets (with a higher consumption of plant-based foods compared to animal-based foods) could provide substantial protection against obesity, according to new research presented at the European Congress on Obesity (ECO).

 This observational study found that people who ate a high pro-vegetarian diet — rich in food coming from plant sources like vegetables, fruit, and grains — cut their risk of developing obesity by almost half compared to those who were least pro-vegetarian — with a dietary pattern rich in animal food like meat, and animal fats.